After school, the Clane came into my bedroom where

-I was laying on my bed preparing for the bewitching
+I was lying on my bed, preparing for the bewitching

 dreaded 4:00 rush hour before dinner.

 The girls plopped down on the couch, and then we talked about

 I love these girls so much.

 They make me feel old and young all at the same time,